-- 1. The resolving power is lambda/resolution. - 2.
-NICMOS has three grisms (G096, G141, and G206) for use in NIC3.
-We assume a detector temperature of 77.1 K and "average" zodiacal light; the limiting Vega system H magnitude for spectroscopy is given for a point source to reach a signal-to-noise ratio of 5 in a one hour exposure. - 3.
-WFPC2 is capable of obtaining low-resolution spectra by placing a target successively at various locations in the WFPC2 linear ramp filter. - 4.
-See Note 4 to Table 4.1
+The resolving power is lambda/resolution.

+NICMOS has three grisms (G096,G141, and G206) for use in NIC3.
+We assume a detector temperature of 77.1 K and "average" zodiacal light; the limiting Vega system H magnitude for spectroscopy is given for a point source to reach a signal-to-noise ratio of 5 in a one hour exposure.

+WFPC2 has a capability of obtaining low-resolution spectra by placing a target successively at various locations in the WFPC2 linear ramp filter.